 Common Worries That The Expecting Mom Has

 With excitement comes a little bit of worry too.
 It is not uncommon for expectant mothers to stress about something or the other during pregnancy.

-- Each pregnancy is different.
+- Baby Movements: Each pregnancy is different.
 A first time mother may not feel the baby movements just yet, whereas a second time mother would be fairly aware of the quickening.
-Keep calm and visit your doctor regularly for update on baby’s movements.
+Keep calm and visit your doctor regularly for update on baby's movements

 "Second trimester is the important period in a pregnant woman's life.
 If you're in this phase, keep a check on vaginal bleeding.
 Most women think vaginal bleeding is normal, but sometimes it can be a cause for concern.
 Never take it casually.
 Rush to your doctor immediately to rule out any complications."